 Digitization for SMEs: Neither Expensive nor Complicated.

 A digitization gap exists in Switzerland.
 Consumers are not to blame - they have long been enthralled by the digital revolution, and digitization had reached many of them even before they started using their smartphones.
 The situation is different for many Swiss SMEs.
-Major problems exist in accessing real digitization, including cognitive processes.#Automation #Container Platform as a Service #Digitalisierung – IoT #Digital Business Automation #Digitalization as a Service #Enterprise Architecture
+Major problems exist in accessing real digitization, including cognitive processes.#Automation #Container Platform as a Service #Digitalisierung – IoT #Business Automation #Digitalization as a Service #Enterprise Architecture

 Algorithms play an increasingly important role in achieving business efficiency.
 Small and medium-sized enterprises in particular have a distinct need for integrated digitization solutions.
 By now, most companies seem to have realized that they have to adjust their strategy accordingly, as a recent study by the Lucerne University of Applied Sciences also shows.